sdraken/vulkan-tutorial/notes.md

 ## Fixing a deadlock
 A very important thing you might notice is that currently swap chain recreation can cause a deadlock.
 When **vkAcquireNextImageKHR** returns **VK_ERROR_OUT_OF_DATE_KHR** we recreate the swap chain and return from **drawFrame**. **vkQueueSubmit** is never called and consequently the current frame's **VkFence** will never get signaled, causing the **vkWaitForFences** call at the start of the next **drawFrame** to wait forever.
 Luckily there is a simple fix, simply wait to reset the fence until we know whether or not we'll be continue through **drawFrame**.

+## Handling resizes explicitly
+Ideally, all drivers and platforms would trigger VK_ERROR_OUT_OF_DATE_KHR automatically after a window resize, but this is not a guarantee.
+Because of this we'll handle resizes explicitly.
+This involves using the **glfwSetFramebufferSizeCallback** function to setup a callback function that's gets called whenever our **GLFWwindow** is resized.

+("It is important to do this after vkQueuePresentKHR to ensure that the semaphores are in a consistent state, otherwise a signaled semaphore may never be properly waited upon.")